nopnop2002/esp-idf-mirf/README.md

 ![receiver](https://user-images.githubusercontent.com/6020549/73982284-4b363100-4977-11ea-9ae1-af9da92b13fb.jpg)

 # Communicat with AtMega/STM32/ESP8266/ESP8285
-I used [this](https://github.com/nopnop2002/Arduino-STM32-nRF24L01) library on Arduino.
+I used [this](https://github.com/nopnop2002/Arduino-STM32-nRF24L01) library on Arduino environment.
 This project communicates with example/Peer-to-peer Communication/TimeTest.

 You need to match the payload size and channel with Arduino and esp-idf.